-Celtics Notes: Kemba Walker Leading Celtics With Toughness, Free Throws
+NESN

 Here are some other notes from Friday’s Knicks-Celtics game:

-— Tatum finished with 24 points, 6 rebounds and 3 assists, as he continued to show tremendous improvements across his game.
+— Tatum finished with 24 points, six rebounds and three assists, as he continued to show tremendous improvements across his game.

 Tatum nailed the clutch game-winner with 1.3 seconds left to seal the deal, and just like Walker, Stevens expressed confidence in the 21-year-old guard.